-Historical background air quality has been referenced from EPD's general air quality monitoring station (AQMS) located in Yuen Long, which is closest to the Project site.
-The recent five years' monitoring data (Year 2019 - 2023) recorded at the AQMS in Yuen Long is presented in Table 1.3.
+Historical ambient air quality has been referenced from EPD's general air quality monitoring station (AQMS) located in Yuen Long, which is closest to the Project site.
+The recent five years' monitoring data (Year 2019 - 2023) recorded at the AQMS in Yuen Long is presented in Table 1.3Table 1.3.